Many people ask their veterinarian, “Can humans get worms from dogs?”

 In this article, we’ll look at 3 common parasites: roundworms, hookworms and tapeworms.

 Roundworm eggs are shed constantly by the infected dog (or, most commonly, puppy).
-If he licks his butt and then licks you, the contamination begins.
+If the dog licks their butt and then licks you, the contamination begins.

-- Your doctor will prescribe roundworm medicine that will clear up the problem.
+- Your doctor will prescribe roundworm medicine to clear up the problem.

-- If the worms ball up and create a blockage, surgery is often required to “unblock and remove” the worms.
+- If the worms ball up and create a blockage, surgery may be required to “unblock and remove” the worms.
 Oral treatment will need to follow that operation.

 Here’s a veterinarian who will explain the basics of how dogs can transmit worms to people: